NuGet/docs.microsoft.com-nuget.pl-pl/docs/reference/nuget-config-file.md

 ### <a name="disabledpackagesources"></a>disabledPackageSources

-Zidentyfikowano aktualnie wyłączone źródła.
-Może być pusty.
+Identyfikowane obecnie wyłączone źródła.
+Może być pusta.

 | Klucz | Wartość |
 | --- | --- |